Information for Potential Candidates

-- A rigorous recruitment and selection program of students and teachers,
+- A rigorous recruitment and selection program of trainees and instructors

-- A high touch approach, working with each student to achieve success,
+- A high touch approach, working with each trainee to achieve success

-- One experienced classroom teacher and one skilled in current programming languages,
+One experienced classroom instructor and one skilled in current programming languages

-- Motivated students, not necessarily computer oriented, with superior work ethics,
+- Motivated trainees, not necessarily computer oriented, with superior work ethics

-- A strong connection to the community of coding and computer science, and
+- A strong connection to the community of coding and computer science

 - Highly motivated, hard-working, problem solvers

 - Ability and determination to stick with challenging program